nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 If empty, it calls display() in UI and inform the user list is empty.
 Else, it will call findAttendance() from `attendanceList`. findAttendance() will search for attendance with the same name entered and display for the user.

+#### Design consideration for Attendance

+##### AddAttendance
+* Alternative 1 : Use single line for adding of attendance to an event
+    * **Pros:** Prompts the user what to type
+    * **Cons:** Slow for experience users
+* Alternative 2 : Use multi-line for adding of attendance to an event Using single line or multi-line for adding of attendance to an event
+    * **Pros:** Fast for experience users
+    * **Cons:** New users will have difficulty in adding new attendance

+* Final Decision : Using both single line and multi-line by giving the user the option

+##### ClearAttendance VS DeleteAttendance
+* Alternative 1 : Allow the deletion of a single attendance in an attendance list in an event
+    * **Pros** User can specifically remove a single student
+    * **Cons** Complicated feature to use as user will need to search for the attendance in the list before deletion

+* Alternative 2 : Only allow the attendance list to be cleared
+    * **Pros** User can easily remove the attendance list and add a new attendance list
+    * **Cons** A single mistake in the attendance list will mean that user has to clear and add again.

+* Final Decision: Introduce a feature to `editAttendance` to amend mistake and have `clearAttendance` instead of `deleteAttendance`. `deleteAttendance` can be inserted in future releases.

 ### 3.4 Performance
 ![Performance](images/Performance.png)
 *Class diagram of the Performance component*